thomassuedbroecker/terraform-vpc-kubernetes-watson-nlp/README.md

 ### Step 5: Execute the bash automation

->The creation can take up to 1 hour, depending on the which region you are using.
+>The creation can take up to 1 hour, depending on the region you use.

 ```sh
 sh create_vpc_kubernetes_cluster_with_terraform.sh